dluxhu/git-split/README.md

 ## Note

-If your branch name that you are developing is different, you have to update the script.
+* If your branch name that you are developing against is not `master`, you have to update the script.
+It would be easy to add a command-line parameter or environment variable to specify this, but I leave it to you as an exercise.